 Challenges of a Move Abroad

 Moving overseas also comes with some challenges.
-If you’re interested in living abroad while working online, there are a few things you should keep in mind.
+If you’re interested in living abroad while working online, you should keep a few things in mind.

 Some jobs can’t be done remotely